tinzmagh/PythonExam2019/README.md

 ### Install dependencies
 The program makes use of outside libraries.
-In order the install these libraries simply write this in terminal:
+In order to install these libraries simply write this in terminal:

 ````
     $ pip install -r requirements.txt